cozy-labs/cozy-dev-docs/source/index.md

 ## Introduction to Cozy Cloud architecture
 Before writing code, let's have an overview of the Cozy Cloud architecture.
 The platform is made of 3 main components:

 * the proxy handles user authentication.
-Your app won't have to deal with it, nor anything user related, because Cozy has a single user.
+Your app will not have to deal with it, nor anything user related, because Cozy has a single user.
 * the data system is a wrapper for CouchDB, which handles authorization and permission of applications when they access data.
-* the pPaaS is what install, updated, uninstall, start and stop applications in the platform.
-You don't have to tink about deployment!
+* the pPaaS (personal Platform as a Service) is what installs, updates, uninstalls, starts and stops applications in the platform.
+You do not have to think about deployment!

 The Cozy Cloud architecture is detailed in a <a href="#architecture-and-components">specific part</a>.